hsnyder/gen_iso_c_binding_consts/README.md

 # gen_iso_c_binding_consts
-A simple C program to generate numerical values (corresponding to byte counts) for Fortran's iso_c_binding kind constants
+A simple C program to generate numerical values (corresponding to byte counts) for Fortran's iso_c_binding kind constants.
+The values for complex types are half the number of bytes used by the type, rather than the full number of bytes.

-Example output on x86_64 Linux, using gcc 9.0.3:
+Example output on x86_64 Linux, using gcc 9.3.0

 ```
 integer, parameter :: c_int = 4